nickswetUCSD/outagesmodeling/README.md

 <br>

 - **PREDICTOR CLASS: RandomForestRegressor**
 > Since our response variable of CUSTOMERS.AFFECTED 🚶 uses *continuous numerical data*, we'll need to use a regressor instead of a classifier.
-We'll use [RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) from sk.learn to generate predictions; RandomForestRegressor uses multiple decision trees and averages their outputs to make predictions, which is great for datasets with multiple features.
+We'll opt for [RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) from sk.learn, since we are working with a large dataset and we were not necessarily concerned about interpreting how the specific splits were made, like a DescisionTreeRegressor may illustrate.
 <br>

 - **QUALITY METRIC: RMSE**